5l1v3r1/SSH_Bruter/README.md

 $ pip install requirement.txt
 ```

-## So What funcationality it has ?
+## So What are the funcationality it can provide ?

 It has 3 modes till now